FAQ

 Can I take the theory test at home on my phone or laptop?

-No. The theory test must be taken in person at a DVSA-approved Pearson VUE test centre — there is no remote, online or at-home option.
+No. The theory test must be taken in person at a DVSA-approved test centre — there is no remote, online or at-home option.
+The current test centre network is delivered by Pearson VUE and Reed in Partnership under DVSA contract running to September 2028.
 The centre supplies the computer, the locker for your belongings, and the supervised exam environment.

 Source: gov.uk — book your theory test